For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 4. Know the repayment conditions

-You probably won't have to repay your overdraft for a while after you graduate, but the sudden demand for £3,000 could be quite a shock.
+You probably won't have to repay your overdraft for a while after you graduate, but a sudden demand for £3,000 could be quite a shock.

 Plan ahead and don't treat it as free money.
 This starts with understanding the conditions.